istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-Submit the policy in the same namespace as the workload it selects, `ingressgateway` in this case.
+Apply the policy to the namespace of the workload it selects, `ingressgateway` in this case.
 The namespace you need to specify is then `istio-system`.

 If you provide a token in the authorization header, its implicitly default location, Istio validates the token using the [public key set]({{< github_file >}}/security/tools/jwt/samples/jwks.json), and rejects requests if the bearer token is invalid.
 However, requests without tokens are accepted.
 To observe this behavior, retry the request without a token, with a bad token, and with a valid token: